janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 Toki Pona has very few words- 120 to 130, depending on who you ask.

-And that works because all the words are broad like "bird" or "tool", rather than specific like "sparrow" or "jackhammer"
+And that works because all the words are broad like "bird" or "tool", rather than specific like "sparrow" or "jackhammer."

 <!-- anim: waso sitelen pona fades in -->
 <!-- sfx: pencil drawing sound -->